20 Best Cyber Security Books to Read in 2026

 The book covers network reconnaissance, enumeration, client-side attacks, wireless attacks, and targeted social engineering.
 What I like most is how practical it is.
 Every technique you learn gets applied in the Metasploit framework immediately.
 You’re not reading theory; you’re running actual exploits against test targets.

-For anyone building a career in cybersecurity, understanding Metasploit is non-negotiable.
+For anyone using cyber security books to build a career in this field, understanding Metasploit is non-negotiable.
 This book gives you that foundation.
 Pair it with “The Hacker Playbook 3” (also on this list) for a more advanced follow-up, and you’ll have a solid penetration testing skill set.

 Black Hat Python: Python Programming for Hackers and Pentesters